About HEATDRAWN

 Catalog-First

-We don’t produce content.
-We build properties — books, series, audio, and screen projects with long-term licensing and adaptation potential.
+We are not building disposable content.
+We build properties — books, series, audio, and screen projects with long-term editorial, licensing, and adaptation potential.

 Accountability-Driven

-Every project in the HEATDRAWN catalog engages with how power operates — who it serves, who it overlooks, and what happens when someone asks out loud.
+Every project in the HEATDRAWN catalog examines how power operates — who it protects, who it overlooks, and what becomes visible when the story is told plainly.

 Cross-Format by Design